Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

 Tax and government-imposed fees: Only applicable federal, state, country, city, Value Added Tax (VAT), or equivalent taxes may be charged.

-Tip: Use tracking information, Delivery Confirmation, or Signature Confirmation to protect yourself in case a buyer claims that they didn't receive an item.
+We recommend that you provide tracking information.
+Using tracking information, delivery confirmation, or signature confirmation can help protect you if a buyer reports that they didn't receive an item.
 This is one of the qualifications for getting an automatic 5-star rating for shipping time.

 For a destination with free shipping, no other fees related to shipping, handling, or packaging can be charged.